Back translation best practices

 Back translation workflow

-3. Compare the back translation to the original text while looking for meaningful differences.
+3. Comparison of the back translation with the original text, identifying meaningful differences

-In this back translation task, the text was originally translated from English into Hungarian, and now we ask you to translate it back to English.
+In this reverse translation task, the text was originally translated from English into Hungarian, and now we ask you to translate it back to English.

 Back translation checklist

-• Use a different vendor for back translation to avoid conflicts of interest
+• Use a different vendor for reverse translation to avoid conflicts of interest

 • Don’t show this vendor the original content to eliminate bias

-• Compare the back translation to the original text yourself or invite a third-party linguist to do it.
+• Compare the reverse translation to the original text yourself or invite a third-party linguist to do it

 How to use Lokalise for back translations